mandatoryprogrammer/xssless/README.md

 3. Use xssless to generate your payload: `./xssless.py burp_export_file`
 4. Pwn!

+A more detailed tutorial can be found [here](http://thehackerblog.com/xssless-automatic-xss-payload-generator/)

 Features
 --------
 * Automated XSS payload generation from imported Burp proxy requests